-- 1. That Council resolves that Official Community Plan Bylaw, 2018, No. 2922, Amendment Bylaw No. 2967, attached to Staff Report DEV-19-081 as Appendix A, be given second reading; that Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2968, attached to Staff Report DEV-19-081 as Appendix B be given second reading; that Council authorizes the Corporate Officer to schedule a Public Hearing, mail notices and advertise for same in the local newspaper; and staff be directed to coordinate with the property owner to ensure a S.219 Covenant registered on the title of the subject properties, prior to returning Amendment Bylaw No. 2967 and Amendment Bylaw No. 2968 to Council for consideration of adoption. - 2.
-Council postpone consideration of Bylaw No. 2967 and Bylaw No. 2968 pending receipt of additional information. - 3.
-Council deny second reading of Bylaw No. 2967 and Bylaw No. 2968.
+- 1. That Council, upon considering comments made at the Public Hearing, resolves that Amendment Bylaw No. 2967 and No. 2968 be given third reading, and staff be directed to coordinate with the property owner to ensure registration of the S.219 covenant on the title of the subject property prior to returning Amendment Bylaw No. 2967 and No. 2968 to Council for consideration of adoption. - 2.
+That Council postpones consideration of Amendment Bylaw No. 2967 and No. 2968 pending receipt of additional information.
+[Receipt of new information from the applicant or the public would require a new Public Hearing.] - 3.
+That Council defeats Amendment Bylaw No. 2967 and No. 2968.